The Indiana University endowment: the lifeblood of IU

 Even with endowment support and funding from the state of Indiana, IU must fund the majority of its operating expenses from other sources, including tuition, federal grants, and charitable gifts from alumni, parents, and friends.
 Thus, the world-class education and research that IU provides remain largely dependent on private support, which is why we continue to ask for your help.

-Indiana University Foundation resources and social media channels
+Indiana University Foundation social media channels